nishi-panchal/company-list-app/README.md

 Create a website which displays a listing of companies (object)

+- Homepage from where both /companies and /dashboard can be accessed
+- /companies page has a grid list of all companies in the database
+- /database is where you can perform the CRUD operations - add, edit or delete data items
-- Each item would have a logo (image), a title (text), and a description (text), and website link (url)
+- Each item in the database would have a logo (image), a title (text), and a description (text)

-- User would be able to create, edit, or delete an item
--
+## Tech Stack
+Firebase Firestore database, AWS S3, React JS, Next JS, HTML/CSS, Vercel

+## Libraries
+React Bootstrap